paperless-ngx/paperless-ngx/README.md

     * `CONVERT_BINARY`: The path to `convert`, installed as part of ImageMagick.
     * `SCRATCH_DIR`: A place for files to be created and destroyed.
 The default is as good a place as any.
-    * `CONSUMPTION_DIR`: The directory you scanner will be depositing files.
+    * `CONSUMPTION_DIR`: The directory into which your scanner will be depositing files.
 Note that the consumption script will import files from here **and then delete them**.
+    * `PASSPHRASE`: You can set this here, or allow the running of the service to ask you for it each time you start.
+If you store the value here, you should probably set the permissions on `settings.py` to `0400`.

 3. Run `python manage.py migrate`.
-This will create your local database.
+This will create your local database if it doesn't exist.
+You should probably change the permissions on this database file to 0600.

-4. Run `python manage.py consume` and enter your preferred passphrase when prompted.
+4. Run `python manage.py consume`.

 5. Start the webserver with `python manage.py runserver` and enter the same passphrase when prompted.